appseconnect/docs/_posts/Package Documents/2020-12-09-Package-Document-For-SAPB1-WooCommerce-B2C.md

 ii.
 Dependency flow: ProcessFlow - Sales Order Add

+Integrating these ProcessFlows will require [creation of Custom fields UDF's](https://help.sap.com/doc/e8d8abefb22343a586d744db9cba0bcb/9.3/en-US/How_to_Create_User_Defined_Fields_and_Tables.pdf) and installation of Stored Procedures, which would be provided On-Demand.

 ## Action Filter configurations:

 ProcessFlows in this package are pre-configured with the action filters that are required to GET and POST data from Source to Destination Application minimizing the implementation time.